boa-constructor/frontend-react-app/src/INTRO_VIDEO_SCRIPT.md

 ## Group page

-Now we can see the characaters currently in our group
+Now we can see the characters currently in our group